Gather information from other sources

 Receive information under the Domestic and Family Violence Protection Act 2012

-• Assess and record the information in line with usual intake processes.
+If the information received from the court contains child protection concerns, assess and record the information in line with usual intake processes.
 (Refer to Procedure 1 Receive and respond at intake.)

 Receive information from the Integrated Justice Information Strategy